lawlesscreation/jquery.clickable/README.md

 To get started you can either:

  - Clone the repo: `git clone https://github.com/lawlesscreation/jquery.clickable.git`
+ - Install with npm: `npm install jquery.clickable --save`
- - Or install with Bower: `bower install jquery.clickable`
+ - Install with Bower: `bower install jquery.clickable --save`

 Then it's just a case of adding required scripts in your page, best at the bottom: